matipuig/docker-nginx-certbot-template/README.md

 You can add the services, volumes, networks, etc. you need.
 In this template, I added mongo just as an example.
 You have some samples in the /additions dir.
 There's configuration for mongo, redis, mariadb/mysql, phpmyadmin, etc.
-Each configuration has it's own readme file for usage.
+Each configuration has it's own readme file for usage and were prepared to use in production considering security best practices.

+**Note**: Remember you might need to change the version of the images you use.
+All of them are with the "latest" version, but that might not be the best for production.

 ### 7. Configure backup